Bernie J. Daigle, Jr.

 About Dr. Daigle

 Dr. Daigle joined the Department in 2015.
 He received his B.S. in Biology from Cornell University with a concentration in Genetics and Development.
 His Ph.D. research at Stanford University focused on developing and applying bioinformatics tools that integrate biological knowledge with transcriptomics data.
 In his postdoctoral work, conducted at the University of California, Santa Barbara, Dr. Daigle continued his bioinformatics research while also beginning projects focused on modeling and analysis of stochastic biochemical systems.
 At the University of Memphis, Dr. Daigle conducts research in both areas.
-Current projects in his lab involve the integration of genome-scale datasets to identify biomarkers for human disease and the application of computational methods for characterizing promoter architecture from single-cell gene expression data.
-In addition to his primary appointment in the Department of Biological Sciences, Dr. Daigle has a secondary appointment in the Department of Computer Science and is a faculty affiliate with the Bioinformatics Program.
+Current projects in his lab involve the integration of genome-scale datasets to identify biomarkers for post-traumatic stress disorder (PTSD) and the application of computational methods for inferring gene regulatory networks from single-cell gene expression data.
+In addition to his primary appointment in the Department of Biological Sciences, Dr. Daigle has a secondary appointment in the Department of Computer Science.

 B.S.
 Biology, Cornell University; Ph.D.
 Genetics, Stanford University; Postdoctoral researcher Computer Science, University of California, Santa Barbara